Antarctic Krill - Euphausia superba

 Krill is a Norwegian word for "whale food", more than anything else, krill are the engine that powers the Antarctic ecosystem.

-Krill are a small semi-transparent crustacean like a shrimp, about 4-5 cm (2") in length when fully grown, they can live for up to 7 years which is quite remarkable considering the wide variety of animals that feed on them in huge quantities.
+Krill are a small semi-transparent crustacean like a shrimp, about 6 cm (over 2") in length and a gram in weight when fully grown, they can live for up to 7 years which is quite remarkable considering the wide variety of animals that feed on them in huge quantities.
 Krill belong to the animals that make up the zooplankton.
 The "zoo" means that they are animals, the "plankton" means that they float in the upper reaches of the water column and are at the mercy of the ocean currents, being able to change their position in the water column, but not able to swim against the current or migrate in the normal sense.

 Krill feed on microscopic phytoplankton ("phyto" - plant) that are extremely abundant in Antarctic waters due to the great upwellings of deep waters at the Antarctic convergence.
 These upwellings bring with them great amounts of dissolved nutrients, especially nitrate and phosphate that fertilize the microscopic but hugely abundant phytoplankton in the same way that a farmer puts fertiliser on the fields.
 Add to this the 24 hour sunlight of the summer months and the scene is set for a super-abundance of life despite the ocean temperature being just a couple of degrees above freezing point.